Porges/ways-to-play/articles/games/tic-tac-toe.md

 period.

-The earliest known references to the game occur in Charles Babbage’s unpublished manuscript ‘Essays on the Philosophy of Analysis’ (composed 1812–1820, held in the British Library as Add.
-MS&nbsp;37202), although the game is never mentioned by name [@SourcesInRecreationalMathematics].
-Later in 1842, ‘tit-tat-to’ occurs in his notebooks, where he conceptualizes an automaton that would play tic-tac-toe against a human [@ICommencedAnExamination;
+The earliest known references to the game occur in Charles Babbage’s unpublished manuscript ‘Essays on the Philosophy of Analysis’ (1812–1820),^[Now held in the British Library as Add.
+MS&nbsp;37202.] although the game is never mentioned by name [@SourcesInRecreationalMathematics].
+Later in 1842, ‘tit-tat-to’ occurs in his notebooks, where he conceptualizes an automaton that would play the game against a human [@ICommencedAnExamination; @SourcesInRecreationalMathematics].
-@SourcesInRecreationalMathematics].

-TODO: Mentioned in Notes & Queries.

 <figure itemprop="image" itemscope="itemscope" itemtype="http://schema.org/ImageObject"
 class="wide"><div class="multi"><img itemprop="contentUrl"